Preventing Altitude Sickness when Climbing Kilimanjaro

 Look at where you will be spending the night(s) before your climb.
 Some agencies will put you up in Moshi, some in Marangu.
 Moshi lies at 890 m, Marangu at 1800 m.

-No matter where you will be staying, definitely fly in a couple of days early!
+No matter where you will be staying, definitely fly in a few days early!

 Give your body time to adjust to the different climate, the food, to recover from the strains of a long haul flight and to get over the jet lag if you came from a different time zone.